 For more information, and to apply to the certificate in arctic studies, please contact Professor Mark Serreze

 The certificate is open to all CU undergraduates and requires the completion of six courses for a total of 18 credit hours.
 Credit hours are distributed in three categories: (1) Certificate Core Courses, (2) Environment and Policy, and (3) Culture and Society.
-Students must complete all three courses in the Core category and one course in each of the other two categories.
-They will then take one elective course, and only one 1000-level course is allowed.
-9 of the 18 credits must be upper division.
-Up to three credits of approved study abroad experience may be applied to either the Environment and Policy or Culture and Society categories.
+Students must complete all three courses in the Core category and one course in each of the other two categories, plus one elective course.
+Only one 1000-level course is allowed.
+Nine of the 18 credits must be upper division.
+Up to three credits of approved study abroad experience may be applied to either the Environment and Policy or Society and Culture categories.
+Up to 3 credits of approved Independent Study may be applied to either the Environment and Policy or Society and Culture categories.

 Certificate Core Courses (9 credits)